Adoption Inquiry? Contact Dawn or email [email protected].

 Do I have to live in Tennessee to adopt in Tennessee?

-Yes, unless you received guardianship of a child from a Tennessee Court or are in the military and Tennessee is your regular place of abode or legal residence.
+Yes, unless you or your adoption agency received guardianship of a child from a Tennessee Court or are in the military and Tennessee is your regular place of abode or legal residence.

 See where are adoptions filed under our TN Adoption Law Summary.